USS San Jacinto (1850): East Indian Squadron, 1855–1859

 Early in October 1856, mounting hostility toward foreigners in China erupted into the Second Opium War.
 Later that month, word of the fighting between British and Chinese forces at Canton reached Commodore Armstrong at Shanghai, and he proceeded in San Jacinto to the scene of the conflict.
 When he reached the Pearl River, he learned that Comdr.
 Andrew H. Foote, in response to a request for help from the United States consul at Canton, had landed a force of 150 men at Whampoa to protect American lives and property.

 Armstrong approved of Foote's action and reinforced the shore party with a detachment from San Jacinto.
 A few days later, after receiving assurances from Chinese officials, the Commodore decided to withdraw the American force.

 However, on 15 November, while Foote was passing the barrier forts in a small boat during preparations for reembarkation, Chinese guns fired upon him four or five times.
 The next day, Portsmouth closed the nearest fort and opened fire, beginning a vigorous engagement which continued until the Chinese batteries were silenced some two hours later.
 Meanwhile, efforts were begun to settle the matter by diplomatic means.
 Nevertheless, four days later, after receiving a report that the Chinese were strengthening their works, Armstrong again ordered his ships to open fire.
 They bombarded the two nearest forts until the enemy fire slackened.
 Then Foote led about 300 men ashore, took the first fort, and used the 53 guns captured there to silence hostile batteries in the next fort.
 The bluejackets and marines ashore subsequently beat off an attack by 3,000 Chinese soldiers from Canton.
 In the following two days, they first silenced and then took the three remaining forts.
 In all, they seized and spiked 176 cannon.
 Before the American ships departed Canton, their men had destroyed these riverside strongholds.
 During the fighting, negotiations with Chinese officials continued and resulted in the recognition of the rights of the United States as a neutral power.

 Thereafter, San Jacinto served in Chinese ports for more than a year, principally at Hong Kong and Shanghai.
 After protecting American interests in the troubled waters of the Far East into 1858, the veteran steam frigate returned home on 4 August and decommissioned two days later.

 African Squadron, 1859–1861

 Over ten months in ordinary followed before San Jacinto was recommissioned on 6 July 1859, for service in the Africa Squadron to help suppress the slave trade.
 The following spring, 1860, she proceeded to Cadiz, Spain, for repairs.
-After returning to the west coast of Africa, she captured the brig, Storm King, on 8 August 1860, off the mouth of the Congo River.
-A prize crew from the steam frigate sailed the captured slaver to Monrovia and turned 616 freed people over to the United States agent there before proceeding to Norfolk with the prize.
+After returning to the west coast of Africa, she captured the brig, Storm King, on 8 August 1860, 200 miles off the mouth of the Congo River.
+A prize crew led by Lieutenant A. K. Hughes from the steam frigate sailed the captured slaver to Monrovia and turned 619 freed people (160 men, 130 women, 261 boys and 68 girls) over to Rev. John Seys, the United States agent there, before proceeding to Norfolk with the prize.